Recap / Steven Universe S5E8 "Back to the Kindergarten"

 Steven, Amethyst, and Peridot try to spruce up the Kindergarten.

-An Aesop: Just because something has been damaged, even irreversibly, that doesn't mean there's nothing else worth saving.
+An Aesop: Just because something has been damaged, even irreversibly, it doesn't mean that there's nothing else worth saving.

 Bittersweet Ending: The Kindergarten wonít be habitable for life anytime soon, Peridot still misses Lapis and the barn, and Connie still hasnít contacted Steven, but upon passing by a field of sunflowers, the trio decide they can rebuild elsewhere.